 The purpose of this feature is increase the information exchange that is currently possible.
-For this release, users will be able to define Webhooks only for three types of events:

 Those will be configured the same way as we configure the Email and SMS notifications.